A Graph-Theoretic Model for a Generic Three-Jug Puzzle: Introduction

-\citet{McDiarmid1994Jugs} considered the three jug puzzle with a condition that $a=b+c$ and solved the puzzle.
+The earliest recorded appearance of jug-based measurement puzzles can be traced back to 1484 in \emph{Triparty en la science des nomvres}, a work of a famous French mathematician, Nicolas Chuquet \citep[see][]{Petkovic2000Puzzles}.
+Later, the puzzle was studied by Tartaglia, an Italian mathematician of the 16th century \cite[see][]{McDiarmid1994Jugs}.
+At the beginning of the 20th century, in Wilhelm Ahrens' foundational work in recreational mathematics, \emph{Mathematische Unterhaltungen und Spiele} \cite{Ahrens1901Games}, puzzles of constraint-based reasoning, including jug-based measurement problems, were framed as mathematical amusements.

+\citet{Tweedie1939MeasuringPuzzle} proposed a graph-theoretic solution for visualizing state transitions in Tartaglian puzzles, which later directly led to the current approaches to the three-jug problem \cite{Ore1990GraphsUses}.
+The puzzle came into the limelight again in the 1940s when \citet{Grossman1940GenPuzzle} extended the puzzle's formulation, characterizing a broader family of liquid-transfer problems. \citet{Buker1941Problems} formally introduced the Three-Jug Puzzle as \emph{Problem E451} in `Problems and Solutions', prompting a series of scholarly responses, including notable partial solutions by Browne \cite{Browne1942Problems} and \citet{Currie1946Problems}, and an insightful generalization by \citet{Scott1944Problems}.
+However, in these works, the focus shifted onto determining the values of $a,b,$ and $c$ (jug capacities) for which the solution exists.

+To begin with, researchers intuitively sought number-theoretic and algebraic models to formulate these puzzles. \citet{Goodstein1941MeasuringProblem} discussed the two-jug case (no jug C; pouring is only between the jugs A and B or emptying or filling one of them) presenting it as a Diophantine equation problem. \citet{Lawrence1941MeasuringProblem} presented an algebraic framework for analyzing pouring problems, emphasizing state-space exploration via modular arithmetic and linear combinations. \citet{McDiarmid1994Jugs} considered the three-jug puzzle with a condition $a=b+c$ and solved the puzzle using some combinatorial strategies wherein the jug contents were modeled within lattice frameworks, enabling solutions through integer partitioning techniques.
 They also proved that a solution to the puzzle exists if and only if the number $a$ is divisible by $2r$ where $r=gcd(b,c)$.
 However, the puzzle becomes more interesting without the condition $a=b+c$.

-For a historical review on the three jug puzzle, one can refer \cite{OBeirne1965Puzzles}.
-A study on the solvability of the puzzle was carried out by \citet{Boldi2002Jugs}.
+There were geometric and computational approaches proposed for the puzzle. \citet{Lalchev2009GeomProblem} proposed Perlman’s geometric method for the puzzle, which visually represents possible jug states as vectors within a geometric space. \citet{Goetschalckx2011Flow} approached the jug problem from an operations research perspective, viewing it as a special case of flow routing in supply networks.

+The formal algorithmic approaches for the water-jug puzzles began when \citet{Boldi2002Jugs} defined the state-space graph and proved complexity bounds for the same together with a study on the solvability of the puzzle. \citet{Leon2005GenericTwoJugs} studied a generic two-jug puzzle and proposed a solution by designing heuristic algorithms, using artificial intelligence principles and state exploration strategies.
+Later, \citet{Man2015TwoJugAlgo} developed a rigorous algorithmic approach for solving the two-jug problem, which generalizes to higher dimensions. \citet{OBeirne1965Puzzles} and \citet{Ore1990GraphsUses} included jug puzzles as examples of mathematical paradoxes and graph-based challenges. \citet{Murray2003Puzzle} suggested that the puzzle could be approached computationally since it utilizes state-space representation and heuristic reasoning. \citet{Petkovic2000Puzzles}, in his book, compiled jug puzzles alongside other classical brainteasers, emphasizing their historical context and the mathematical creativity they evoke.
+For a historical review on the three-jug puzzle, one can refer to \cite{OBeirne1965Puzzles}.